dustdustinthewind/IntralismQoLMod/README.md

 - Disable clicking on progress bar (no more accidentally going to the end of map)
 - Change colors and sizes of events depending on type (imagine storyboard editing without a sea of green, starting/ending events being larger acting as bookmarks)
 - Handle multiple BPMs and OFfsets
+- Remake arcs editing to be closer to osu!m's editor in design.
 - Sliding/stepped BPM tool? 👀
 - Test Map from current time
 - Calculate zoomless difficulty in "about"